2023 Arkabutla shootings: Suspect

 The suspect was identified as 52-year-old former Illinois resident Richard Dale Crum (born January 1970), who was a resident of neighboring Coldwater at the time of the killings.
 Crum was born and raised in Rock Falls, Illinois, and lived in various other towns in the state throughout parts of his life.
 A family friend told CBS News that Crum had a history of mental illness.

-Legal Proceedings
+Legal proceedings

-Crumb has been charged with murder and the prosecution says they are seeking the death penalty.
+Crum has been charged with murder and the prosecution says they are seeking the death penalty.
+On 2 October 2025, Crum was found to be "presently incompetent to stand trial" and remanded to Mississippi State Hospital for competency restoration.